Inrixia/Floatplane-Downloader/wiki/settings.md

 ```

 **downloadArtwork:**
->Sets wether the script downloads album artwork images for each video.
-These are required for nice thumbnails in plex.
+>Sets weather the script downloads album artwork images for each video.
+These are required for nice thumbnails in Plex.
 >
 >Default: "**true**"
 >Example: